JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 docker run -it -v ~/jetscape-docker:/home/jetscape-user --name JSSMASH jetscape/base:stable
 ```

-On Windoes, make sure to replace `~/jetscape-docker` with the full path.
+On Windows, make sure to replace `~/jetscape-docker` with the full path.
 On Linux, in order to have the correct write permission to e.g. create directories you have to include the command line option `--user $(id -u):$(id -g)`, so the full command is

 ```
 docker run -it -v ~/jetscape-docker:/home/jetscape-user --user $(id -u):$(id -g)` --name JSSMASH jetscape/base:stable